Vibhaskumar123/talk-business-ai/README.md

 # Welcome to the agentic AI Project

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/0c74aa58-7984-4e29-9d6b-ae2b46b81c08) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.